quic/aimet/Docs/user_guide/adaround.rst

 Not recommended
 ----------------

-Applying BC either before or after AdaRound is not recommended.
+Applying bias correction (BC) either before or after AdaRound is *not* recommended.

  #.
 AdaRound --> BC